 You can see the entire checklist on Goal here.

 How big is the album?

-It's still just gossip, but there are claims that the album will consist of 80 full-colour pages, enough room for a two-page spread for each of the participating teams, which are listed below.
+The album will consist of 80 full-colour pages, enough room for a two-page spread for each of the participating teams, which are listed below.

 |Group A||Group B||Group C||Group D|

 What if I can't find the stickers I need?

 Should you face a struggle to complete the 2018 World Cup album, Panini offer an online service through which you can ask for the stickers you require to finish the set.

 The service remains available for up to two years after a collection has been withdrawn (subject to availability) and delivery takes at least 30 days.

 You can also order full sets of old collections online - see the Panini website for full details and instructions .